cmahnke/ric-unknownartist/content/ric/_index.md

 Most of his works seem to appear in Europe, more specifically in Germany.
 If you find something with a tag of a gallery (like on [this](post/sailing-boats-ric06) one), please let me know!

-Most of the subjects relate to maritime things like sailing ships and boats, harbors and fishing nets.
-A second motive seem to be small streets and alleys, sometimes next to an harbor.
+Most of the subjects relate to maritime things like sailing ships and boats, harbours and fishing nets.
+A second motive seem to be small streets and alleys, sometimes next to an harbour.
 The third group of subjects are birds.
 One striking exception is [Ric 21 (the Gedächniskiche in Berlin)](/tags/Ric-21).

 Judging by the motives, the style of the frames and external assessment, he was probably active between the 50ies (see [Ric 21](/tags/Ric-21)) and 70ies (see [Ric 23](/tags/Ric-23))